 You are never more than 500 feet away from a food truck on the island, which can be a great option if the primary food court is crowded.
 There is a second food court currently under construction.

 8. Check out the Spa

 There’s a dedicated, almost secluded space on the island for the spa.
-While a wide variety of massages and treatments are available, you’ll want to book them before you actually get to the island as there are only a limited number available.
+While a wide variety of massages and treatments are available, you’ll want to book them before you actually get to the island.
 Swing by the spa on the ship to make appointments.

 9. Spend some time at the lighthouse

 The lighthouse is the focal point of the island.
 It’s the first thing you see when you arrive and the last thing you see when the ship departs.
 Underneath the lighthouse is a bar called The Lighthouse Bar with cold drinks and great photo spots.

 If you want to get a great view of the ship docked along Ocean Cay, take your photo from The Lighthouse Bar.

 For a modest $12, you can climb to the top of the lighthouse and get some killer photos.
 You start your journey at the base and make your way up 165 stairs to the very top, stopping at different platforms along the way.
 Inside the lighthouse, you’ll get an up-close and personal look at the 23,000 LED lights that turn the tower into a stunning light show at night.

 11. Don’t miss the Junkanoo Parade